 BOARD OF DIRECTORS

-The 2016 HLAGH Board of Directors is comprised of over 50 members of representing various cross section of the hospitality industry in Houston.
+The 2016 HLAGH Board of Directors is comprised of over 50 members, representing various cross sections of the hospitality industry in Houston.

 - Executive Committee